dotnet/docs-maui/docs/user-interface/graphics/draw.md

 canvas.DrawRectangle(50, 100, 100, 100);
 ```

-In this example, a dark blue square with dimensions 100x100 (device-independent units) is drawn at (50,100):
+In this example, a dark blue square with dimensions 100x100 is drawn at (50,100):

 :::image type="content" source="draw-images/square.png" alt-text="Screenshot of a dark blue square.":::